DanialArab/API/Creating an API/README.md

     python3 manage.py runserver 8080

+SOME note:

-note that the development web server should not be used for production since it is meant to be usedfor development ONLY!
++ that the development web server should not be used for production since it is meant to be used for development ONLY!
++ the development web server has automatic reloading which automatically restarts the web server when it detects changes in our code.